 What does it involve?

-Participants can complete questionnaires, either online, over the phone, or in person, throughout the study.
-As well, we’re asking participants to provide samples of their breast milk at two different times, when your infant is 1 month and 3 months old.
+Participants will complete 7 online questionnaires (expected to take 15-20 min each) throughout the 12 month course of the study.
+As well, if participants are willing and able to, we ask them to provide samples of their breast milk at two different times, when your infant is 1 month and 3 months old (about 15 min).
 We will also ask for your consent to collect information about your infant’s growth and overall health.

 How can you participate?